No items found.

 don't be afraid to sacrifice clever ideas for good ideas

-You’re you, warts and all, distributed amongst the cast.
-You’ve torn yourself into bits, and sat back in the glorious squalor of dismemberment.
+You’re you, warts and all, distributed among the cast.
+You’ve torn yourself into bits and sat back in the glorious squalor of dismemberment.
 You’re not prim at the desk, you’re scruffy, in mind and body.

 It’s another of our beloved paradoxical precepts at The Novelry (where we ain’t textbook, we’re live!): when you give up trying to be original, you become so.
 That’s when you’re on the right track to being not just a good writer, but a bloody brilliant one.